When purchasing or upgrading a dust collector the dust collector accessories, hoses and connections will help ensure maximum efficiency of the system.

 Manufacturer: POWERTEC Dust Collector Systems

-After finding the right dust collector for your shop the biggest project isn’t assembling the machine.
+After finding the right dust collector for your shop, the most significant project isn’t assembling the machine.

-Instead, having the right dust collection system hoses and connections to your machines is what will consume your time.
+Instead, having the correct dust collection system hoses and connections to your machines will consume your time.

-But, as woodworkers know, the best way to focus on your work and stop fussing with setup is to invest time upfront.
+But, as woodworkers know, investing time upfront is the best way to focus on your work and stop fussing with the setup.

-Which makes a few extra dollars and hours time on setting up dust ducts to your machines well worth it.
+This makes a few extra dollars and an hour on setting up dust ducts to your machines well worth it.

 Related Articles: